An Ecosystem-Based Conservation Framework for Oyster Reefs

 coastal management, conservation planning, Decision support tool, Ecosystem models

-This project will develop a research plan to address conservation grazing, or the use of livestock as an alternative or complementary habitat management strategy, in coastal uplands of the northern Gulf of Mexico.
+This project developed a research plan addressing conservation grazing, or the use of livestock as an alternative or complementary habitat management strategy, in coastal uplands of the northern Gulf.

 Deep-Pelagic Fauna